 For those living with diabetes, ample foot support is vital to preventing ulcers and other more serious conditions.
 As such, not just any pair of shoes is going to cut it throughout your daily life.
 Finding the right pair of diabetic shoes can help you maintain your health and stay comfortable, making it easier to keep up with the active lifestyle you love to live.
-This is what to look for when choosing diabetic-friendly shoes so that you can make the very most of your selection.
+This is what to look for when choosing orthopedic shoes so that you can make the very most of your selection.

 Structure and Flexibility